bobtfish/moosex-types-iso8601/README.md

 # DESCRIPTION

-This module packages several L<TypeConstraints|Moose::Util::TypeConstraints> with coercions for working with ISO8601 date strings and the DateTime suite of objects.
+This module packages several [TypeConstraints](http://search.cpan.org/perldoc?Moose::Util::TypeConstraints) with coercions for working with ISO8601 date strings and the DateTime suite of objects.

 # DATE CONSTRAINTS